ThePendulum/unprint/README.md

 * `format` (string, array): The input format as a string or array of strings described by the [Moment.js docs](https://momentjs.com/docs/#/displaying/format/).

 Options
-* `match (RegExp): The text to extract before attempting to parse it as a date.
+* `match` (RegExp): The text to extract before attempting to parse it as a date.
 The default expression will attempt to extract any of 01-01-1970, 1970-01-01, 01/01/1970 or January 1, 1970 with optional 00:00[:00] time.
 * `timezone` (string): The name of the input timezone, defaults to 'UTC'.

 Returns a Date object.

-#### Querying multiple elements
-Most methods can be used in plural, returning an array of results, i.e. `query.elements()`, `query.dates()`.
+#### Query JSON
+`query.json([selector], [options])`

+Returns the parsed JSON content of an element as an object.

 ### HTTP request
 * `unprint.get(url, [options])`